OrestTa/repporter/README.md

 The main advantage of Repporter is the simple and lightweight implementation with a smooth UX.
 All that is needed to verify which web2 identities a web3 identity controls is a single paste+click.
 Moreover, the mapping mechanism relies on a fully open-source smart contract, frontend and backend, using standard OAuth functionalities for the centralised web2 service interaction.
 Whilst this requires some trust, it is reduced through the license and a frontend-focussed approach.
 The main trust assumption that is needed is that the Repporter backend correctly verifies the OAuth token prior to posting the attestation to its owner-only smart contract.

-# Why care about UX?
+# Why Care About UX?

 Users should have a smooth onboarding experience where they do not need to leave behind their hard-gained web2 reputation.
 By creating a simple application with a smooth UX, Repporter makes onboarding non-crypto-native users more feasible.